dulvui/simondalvai.org/src/content/blog/godot-ios-upload.md

 The final step uploads the .ipa file to the App Store using the `xcrun` tool.
-A Apple user account with upload permission is needed and I recommend using a separate service account instead of the admin account.
+An Apple user account with upload permission is needed and I recommend using a separate service account instead of the admin account.
 ```yml
 - name: Publish the App on TestFlight
     shell: bash